-We just had to visit the Wetterlings Factory in Storvik, Sweden, so during August 2011 we met up with CEO Julia Kalthoff for a guided tour.
+We visited the Wetterlings Factory in Storvik, Sweden in August 2011 where we met up with CEO at the time Julia Kalthoff for a guided tour.
 We found the historic factory not only well organised with a modern approach to production but there's an atmosphere steeped in tradition, history and a clear pride in the products they make.

-The old hammers that Wetterlings use for forging originate from 1920 –1930.
-To maintain and improve them, they have employed Master Blacksmith Lars Enander who is a third generation craftsman and has solid technical skills in forging.
+The old power hammers at Wetterlings are from 1920 –1930.
+To maintain and improve them, they employed Master Blacksmith Lars Enander who is a third generation craftsman and has solid technical skills in forging.
 For many years, he was a teacher of forging and has co-authored several books on forging – including “Swedish Blacksmithing” unfortunately now out of print.

-Wetterlings have the interests of the environment very much at heart recently introducing hydro electric and solar power plants.
+The Wetterlings site has the interests of the environment very much at heart, in recent years hydro electric and solar power plant were commissioned.
 The oil fired boiler was turned off inthe autumn of 2013.

-Wetterlings is probably the oldest surviving axe producers in the world.
+The Wetterlings forge is probably the oldest surviving axe site in the world.